 Photograph copyright: Merrill A. Peterson

-Caradrina camina is a small brown moth (FW length 10–15 mm) with brown pointed forewings marked with black a V-shaped reniform and linear orbicular spot that flies in desert scrub during the fall.
+Caradrina camina is a small brown moth (FW length 10–15 mm) that flies in desert scrub during the fall.
+Its brown, pointed forewings are marked with black V-shaped reniform and linear orbicular spots.
 Males are larger than females and have longer and more pointed wings.
 The color is powdery gray-brown, becoming gradually darker gray toward the outer margin.
 The basal and antemedial lines are evident as dark spots on the costa or are completely absent, as is the median line.
 The postmedial line is also usually absent except at the costa, present as a gray thin scalloped line in a few individuals.
 The subterminal line is pale, slightly yellow, straight or very slightly irregular, and complete across the wing.
 It is preceded by a slightly darker shade.
 The orbicular line is dark brownish black, linear, varying in length from a short line in the cell to a long streak to the wing base.
 The renifrom is gray to black in outline, variably filled with gray to dark black-brown and occasionally completely absent.
 It is usually deeply indented along the lateral side with the anterior portion extended toward the wing apex.
 There is no claviform spot.
 The hindwing is pale whitish gray, variably darker gray with gray veins toward the outer margin.
 A thin terminal line is present, darkest in individuals with darker shading.
 The fringe is light gray to white.
 The head and thorax match the forewing in color.
 The male antenna is filiform.

 This species is most likely to be confused with Caradrina atrostiga, only found in southern Idaho in our region.
-This species has a long black orbicular spot that is similar to that of C. camina but is slightly larger and has more distinct lines and spots.
+C. atrostriga has a long, black, orbicular spot that is similar to that of C. camina, but C. camina is slightly larger and has fainter forewing markings.
 Its reniform spot is Z-shaped due to extension toward the wing base, a feature that C. camina lacks.